Floquet engineering of many-body states by the ponderomotive potential: Light induced exciton condensate

-\emph{Light induced exciton condensate---}The first example is a semiconductor driven by coherent light at a sub-gap frequency $\omega$.
-The exciton spectrum in the semiconductor is shown schematically in \fig{fig:exciton_phase_diagram}.
-Neglecting spatial fluctuations, the Lagrangian for the lowest two excitons can be written as
+The first example is a semiconductor driven by coherent light at a sub-gap frequency $\omega$.
+The exciton spectrum in the semiconductor is shown schematically in \fig{fig:exciton_phase_diagram}(a).
+Neglecting spatial fluctuations, the Lagrangian density for the lowest two excitons can be written as~\cite{Sun.2023_dynamical}